-Telegraf is an easy to use monitoring client compatible with many operating systems (Windows, Macos, Linux, Red Hat & CentOS) that has a Graphite output plugin, and many useful input plugins for collecting a wide variety of metrics.
+Telegraf is an easy to use monitoring client compatible with many operating systems (Windows, Macos, Linux, Red Hat & CentOS) that has a Graphite output plugin, and many useful input plugins for collecting a wide variety of system metrics.

 - Download Telegraf and unzip it (see the telegraf docs for up-to-date versions and installation commands for many operating systems).
 Packages and files are generally installed at /etc/telegraf/.